 Your conversational marketing program will be constantly evolving and shifting as you learn new things about your prospects and customers.
 If you operate on the front lines, you’ll have a unique opportunity to generate data and interact with your customers.
 Leverage these insights to drive your lead generation and before you know it, your pipeline influenced by Drift will be growing in double digits.

-David is the conversational marketing lead at ChatGen, a Sydney based digital marketing agency that specializes in conversational marketing.
+David Fei is a B2B digital marketing specialist.
 On any given day, you will either find him on Drift or running Vlookups on Excel.

 Editor’s Note: This is a guest post.
 Interested in contributing content to the Drift blog?
 Email Molly Sloan at firstname.lastname@example.org.